tpasin/latam-newr-training/TRAINING_GUIDE.md

         - Events
         - Inventory

-4. Docker setup (TRAINING_GUIDE.sh, part 2)
+4. Docker setup
     - Explain the repository structure
     - Explain the application structure (PPT slide and docker-compose.yaml)
-    - Clone the repository
+    - Configure the repository (setup-repository.sh)
-    - Branch back in time
+    - Branch to the desired training step
     - Build / Run the application

 5. Instrumentation (services)